How brands can engage NextGen consumers

 Welcome to the dawn of a new generation of consumers.
 In today’s post-truth society, change comes rapidly and unexpectedly.
 The current young population (Generation Y – a stratum of what marketers, researchers and media typically refer to as Millennials – and Generation Z, Millennials’ natural successors) is the most diverse and best-educated generation ever.
 They have been shaped by technology and are true marketing game-changers.

-And while these Millennials – we’ll call them NextGen – have started entering the job market in the last 10 years, they’re doing so now in increasing numbers; it is estimated that by 2020, Millennials will constitute over 50% of the global workforce.
+And while these Millennials – we’ll call them NextGen – have started entering the job market in the last 10 years, they’re doing so now in increasing numbers.
+According to estimations, Millennials will constitute over 50% of the global workforce by 2020.

 But their presence will not only mark the future workforce; the share-of-wallet of these “screenagers” grows with the year.
 Today’s younger generation have skills, preferences and attitudes that challenge not only existing business models but traditional marketing models as well.

-Are brands prepared?
+Are brands ready for this?
 Not just for the potential culture shift they may experience (or need to facilitate) within their organization but prepared to engage with this next generation in a way that resonates with the consumer of tomorrow?
 As they increasingly become professionals and active consumers, it behooves brands to start interacting and co-creating with this generation today.
 But where to start?

 Time is scarce